vavrek/oa-arch/README.md

 Written in Python, Open Assistant uses a number of bash shell scripts and is able to function entirely offline.

-Speech recognition and updating language model files is enabled locally, without internet access.
+Speech recognition and updating language model files are enabled locally, without internet access.

 Commands and vocal recordings never leave the machine.